sabertazimi/awesome-notes/programming/web/css/cssAdvancedNotes.md

 - Set the vertical white space between elements to a multiple of base-size
 - Set the line-height of all text elements to a multiple of base-size

+## Grid System

+- Must have different traits at different sizes
+- Must be fluid between breakpoints
+- Must have enough control to decide which columns will transform and at which point
+- Classes should ideally still make sense at all breakpoints